Code-Institute-Submissions/dylanocallaghan-Milestone2_AugResub/README.md

 A score will be added to the page to show the user how many obstacles they have avoided during their session.
 This score will only be displayed for the current session.
 Once the game is reset, the score will reset for a new game.

 User Story:
-> As a user, I want to see contact information for the site owner incase I want to reach out with any queries I have about the site.
+> As a user, I want the site owner's contact information to be readily available in the event that I need to reach out with a site-related query.

  Acceptance Criteria:
- * Contact Information displayed in footer.
+ * Contact information displayed in footer.

 Description:<br>
-Contact information will be added to the footer.
-This will contain a name and email for the site owner.
+Contact information will be added to the footer; this will include the name and email address of the site owner.

 User Story:
-> As a user, I want to see other work the site owner has created useing their GitHub profile / repositories.
+> As a user, I want to see other work the site owner has created using their GitHub profile / repositories.

  Acceptance Criteria:
- * GitHub Repositry information is displayed
+ * GitHub Repository information is included.
- * GitHub Icon displayed that directs to GitHub Profile
+ * GitHub Icon featured that directs the user to the site owner's GitHub Profile.

 Description:<br>
-GitHub Repository information will be displayed in the footer.
-This should contain the site owners GitHub user name and an icon that when clicked will direct to the owners GitHub page.
+The site owner's GitHub Repository information will be included in the footer.
+This should contain the site owner's GitHub username.
+It will also feature a GitHub icon, when the user clicks on this icon they will be directed to the owner's GitHub page.

 ### **The Skeleton Plane**